 What do these outcomes mean?

-Because the iodine intake among women is barely above 150 micrograms per day, follow-up analyses have been carried out.
+Because the iodine intake among women in 2020/2021 is barely above 150 micrograms per day, follow-up analyses have been carried out.
 These looked at the percentage of women for whom the average iodine intake per day is below 100 micrograms.
 This quantity is based on the recommendation established by the Health Council of the Netherlands, in which the Council indicated that it would use an intake of 100 micrograms for assessing the adequacy (based on an average requirement).
 This study showed 4-7% had inadequate iodine intake.
 Based on this, it can be concluded that no associated health problems should be expected for now.
 However, it is important to continue to monitor iodine intake among women.
-After all, getting enough iodine is necessary for foetal development.
+After all, getting enough iodine is necessary for fetal development.

 Research into pregnant women, who need more iodine during pregnancy (in Dutch) is necessary to determine whether any deficiencies exist among this group.